saltyorg/docs/docs/reference/rclone.md

 ## Rclone
-This step will take you through the configuration of Rclone.
+This step will take you through the configuration of Rclone from a standing start with nothing set up already.

 If you're migrating from Cloudbox you probably want the [Cloudbox migration instructions](https://docs.saltbox.dev/community/guides/cloudbox/)

+If you have an existing rclone setup from Cloudbox or PTS or something else you should NOT go through this process.
+You should reuse that existing setup.
+There is nothing saltbox specific about this setup aside from the various paths, and you do not need new projects or service accounts or shared drives to address that.

 ### Overview